 Women dosed with the pills would often give birth to multiple children.
 Some of those were identical twins.
 I could get my sample size within a decade.
 I hadn’t found a way to age the children to the point where they could undergo the Process yet, but I was reasonably confident that I’d pull it off.
 There had to be an Ager out there, and ultimately all Ultras came to Shington at one point or another.

 At Gary’s words, however, a new avenue suddenly occurred to me.
 Forget twins, any kids of male Ultras would be worthwhile for my research.
 Lady Ultras, of course, generally aborted any offspring rather than be made vulnerable.
-How many of the First Fists were men?
+How many of First Fist were men?

 Two, I thought.
 Averter and Pursuer.
-Remover and the rest were ladies.
+Remover and the rest were women.

-“Only one survived.”
-He said.
-I was taken aback for a moment, but, of course, the First Fist had a bit of a reputation.
+“Only one survived,” he said.
+I was taken aback for a moment, but, of course, First Fist had a bit of a reputation.
 I really should have expected that.